tadast/lrug.github.io/index.md

 All contributions can and will be discussed by any members of the community, and can be incorporated into this document when consensus has been reached.

+### License

+This text is licensed as [CC0](http://creativecommons.org/about/cc0); in summary, it is in the public domain and can be used and modified with or without attribution.